jasinmachkour/tlars/cran-comments.md

 ## Resubmission
-This is a resubmission that adresses the comments on the initial submission.
+This is a resubmission that addresses the comments on the initial submission.
 The following changes were made:

  * The title is reduced to 65 characters.
  * Package names are written in single quotes.